 The Panel selected Morgan Stanley of 25 Cabot Square, Canary Wharf, London E14 4QA, as private equity fund of funds investment provider to the Fund in November 2005.
-As at 31 March 2017, the Fund had commitments to three of Morgan Stanley's private equity funds of funds.
-The Panel subsequently selected NB Alternatives, an affiliate of Neuberger Berman Europe Ltd, Lansdowne House, 57 Berkeley Square, London W1J 6ER, as a second private equity fund of funds investment provider in January 2007 and as at 31 March 2017 had a commitment to two NB Crossroads private equity funds of funds.
+At 31 March 2018, the Fund had commitments to three of Morgan Stanley's private equity funds of funds.
+The Panel selected NB Alternatives, an affiliate of Neuberger Berman Europe Ltd, Lansdowne House, 57 Berkeley Square, London W1J 6ER, as a further private equity fund of funds investment provider in January 2007 and at 31 March 2018 had a commitment to two NB Crossroads private equity funds of funds.
+The Panel subsequently selected Pantheon Ventures (UK) LLP of 10 Finsbury Square, 4th Floor, London EC2A 1AF, as a third private equity fund of funds investment provider in September 2017 and at 31 March 2018 had a commitment to one of Pantheon's private equity fund of funds.